OpenPress-ai/openpress/docs/dementor_editor.md

         └── editor.js
 ```

 1.2.
-Use Laravel Mix to compile and version these assets.
+Use Vite to compile and version these assets.

 ### 2. Port Core Editor Functionality

 2.1.
-Create a base `Editor` class in `resources/js/page-builder/editor.js`, adapting from Elementor's `editor.js`.
+Create a base `Editor` class in `resources/js/page-builder/editor.js`, adapting from Elementor's `editor.js` and `editor-base.js`.
 2.2.
-Port essential functionality from `editor-base.js` and `editor-document.js`.
-2.3.
-Adapt the initialization process to work with Laravel's structure.
+Adapt the initialization process to work with Laravel's structure and Alpine.js.

 ### 3. Implement Editor Components

 3.1.
 Examine and port relevant components from Elementor's `components/` directory.
 3.2.
-Adapt components to work within our Laravel and Vue.js environment.
+Adapt components to work within our Laravel and Alpine.js environment.

 ### 4. Port Controls

 4.1.
 Examine and port relevant controls from Elementor's `controls/` directory.
 4.2.
-Adapt controls to work with our data structure and Vue.js components.
+Adapt controls to work with our data structure and Alpine.js components.

 ### 5. Implement Elements